 Dear RoboCupJunior Rescue Line community,

-Please note that all wording and discussion is not final until the official rule documents are released.
+Please note that all wording is not final until the official rule documents are released.

 2023 Rescue Committee

 Will the newly revised rules for the 2024 Draft be implemented in the upcoming RoboCup Asia-Pacific competition in South Korea?

 Additionally, we came across an updated document titled “RoboCup Asia-Pacific 2023 Junior Rescue Line Entry Rules - Final 2023-09-14.”
 Is this related to the changes you’ve mentioned?